 Matters not on the agenda (urgent or late business) will only be dealt with in accordance with section 46A(7) or (7A) of the Local Government Official Information and Meetings Act 1987.
-This means that minor matters relating to the general business of the Council may be discussed but not acted upon (other than by reference to a subsequent meeting) where the presiding member explains at the beginning of the meeting that the item will be discussed.
-Otherwise late items may only be dealt with at a meeting if the Council resolves accordingly and the presiding member explains at the meeting the reason why the item is not on the agenda and the reason why discussion cannot be delayed until a subsequent meeting.
-In either case the presiding member's explanation must be made at a time when the meeting is open to the public.
+This means that minor Minor matters relating to the general business of the Council may be discussed but not acted upon (other than by reference to a subsequent meeting) where the presiding member explains at the beginning of the meeting that the item will be discussed.
+The Local Government Official Information and Meetings Act 1987 allows major items which are not on the agenda to be dealt with at a meeting if the local authority resolves accordingly, but for the avoidance of doubt the Queenstown Lakes District Council's Standing Orders have been amended to include a further provision that when matters of urgent business that are not minor arise, these matters shall be dealt with at an extraordinary meeting.
+The Council's Standing Orders have been further amended to allow the Property Subcommittee and Resource Consent Commissioner Appointment Committee to consider items that are not on the agenda and are not minor Otherwise late items may only be dealt with at a meeting if the Council resolves accordingly and provided that the presiding member explains at the meeting the reason why the item is not on the agenda and the reason why discussion cannot be delayed until a subsequent meeting.
+In either case the presiding member's This explanation must be made at a time when the meeting is open to the public.